 Engage with others who share your love of learning.
 Our non-credit liberal arts and science courses are designed to enrich your life with exploration, discussion and discovery.

 UBC Elder Scholar

 UBC Elder Scholar courses are designed to meet the needs of retired and semi-retired adults, but are open to all adult learners.
 Course formats include lectures and walking tours.
 UBC Elder Scholar courses are offered in the fall and winter terms at the UBC Point Grey campus.

 Lectures are offered in the daytime at Tapestry Wesbrook Village, in classes ranging from 20 to 60 students.
 Walking tours take learning to the streets of Vancouver to delve into specific aspects of local history with an expert guide.
 Winter courses are now open for registration.
 LEARN MORE.

 One Day @ UBC

 Offered on Saturdays in the fall and winter terms at the UBC Point Grey campus, these single-day courses provide easy and affordable access to top experts in their field and the small class size ensures ample opportunities for discussion.
 Winter courses are now open for registration.
 LEARN MORE.

 Ageless Pursuits Summer Institute

 Offered yearly in June, participants meet on the UBC Point Grey campus for one, two or three individual weeks of stimulating lectures, lively discussion and shared enquiry.
 Courses take place each morning, Monday to Friday, and are open to adult learners of all ages.
+Summer courses are now open for registration.
 LEARN MORE.

-Conversational courses in eight languages for adult learners of all ages.
+Conversational courses in nine languages for adult learners of all ages.
 LEARN MORE.

 UBC Credit Courses